Breakfast & Brunch | Snacks, Sides & Appetizers

 Instructions

-• Preheat oven to 350° Fahrenheit and grease or line one baking sheet with parchment paper.
+• Preheat oven to 325°F and grease or line one baking sheet with parchment paper.

-• In the largest bowl you can find, add the rolled oats and set aside.
+• In the largest bowl you can find, add the rolled oats, coconut flakes, pecans, almonds, sunflower seeds, pumpkin seeds, and sea salt.
+Set aside.

-• In a smaller bowl mix the maple syrup, coconut oil, honey, vanilla extract, and sea salt.
+• In a smaller bowl mix the maple syrup, honey, coconut oil (or melted butter) and vanilla extract.

 Notes